tlabsau/terraform-aws-wordpress/README.md

 # wordpress-module
-Terraform module to build wordpress website in AWS with following security best practices
+Terraform module to build wordpress website in AWS with following best practices